Food and Decor for a Peter Rabbit Party

 Small vintage red wheelbarrow, shovel, and hoe (found used on local classifieds) similar may be found here

 Bunny/Easter tea towels (Target)

-Angel food cake with flowers, powder sugar and blackberries (post coming soon)
+Angel food cake with flowers, powdered sugar and blackberries

 Blue and yellow sunflower cake

-Wood and marble cheese board with cheese knife and spreader
+Wood and marble cheese board with a cheese knife and spreader

 Plates and bowls (white, clear, or crystal)

 Poppyseed lemon muffins